-Children Missing Education CME/Persistent Absence
+Children Missing Education CME/Persistent Absence/ Elective Home Education

-CME is defined as children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at school e.g. home schooling.
+CME is defined as children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise that at school e.g. home schooling.